 Be warned, almost all entry-level or ‘hospitality’ jobs like server, bartender, etc. are still only available to Singaporeans, Malaysians, or Permanent Residents (PR).
 Don’t be surprised to find most job listings end with “Singaporean or PR only.”

 The WHP allows you to stay in Singapore for up to six months.
-You have to be a student from Australia, France, Germany, Hong Kong, Japan, New Zealand, Switzerland, United Kingdom, or the United States.
+You have to be a student from Australia, France, Germany, Hong Kong, Japan, Netherlands, New Zealand, Switzerland, United Kingdom, or the United States.
 Unlike the other work passes, the WHP does not have a minimum salary requirement.
 You can work any job, as long as there are no accreditation prerequisites (like in medicine or law).

 Applying for the WHP is simple and done mostly via email.
 The application process is listed here* — just fill out the application form, email it to the Ministry of Manpower (MOM), and attach soft copies of the three required documents (bear in mind, the first one will require you to contact your college/university’s registrar’s office).